Project Azorian: Wreck of K-129

 On February 24, 1968, K-129, a Soviet Project 629A ballistic missile submarine attached to the 15th Submarine Squadron of the Soviet Pacific Fleet, left Rybachiy Naval Base in Kamchatka on a routine missile patrol, the boat's third since completing a major modernization the previous year.
 On the first day, the sub cruised out to deep water, conducted a test dive, surfaced to radio in, and embarked for its patrol station.
 The sub was to make standard radio contact with its commanders in Kamchatka when crossing the 180th meridian and when arriving on station.
 But K-129 missed its designated check-ins and did not respond to communication attempts.
 By the third week of March, the submarine was declared missing.

-In April 1968, many Soviet Pacific Fleet surface and air assets deployed to the North Pacific Ocean, performing unusual search operations.
+In April 1968 many Soviet Pacific Fleet surface and air assets deployed to the North Pacific Ocean were observed performing unusual search operations.
 The activity was evaluated by the United States Office of Naval Intelligence (ONI) as a possible reaction to the loss of a Soviet submarine.
 Soviet surface ship searches were centered on a location known to be associated with Soviet Golf II-class strategic ballistic missile (SSB) diesel submarine patrol routes.
 These submarines carried three nuclear missiles in an extended sail/conning tower and were routinely deployed within missile range of the US west coast.
 After weeks of searching, the Soviets were unable to locate the sunken boat, and Soviet Pacific Fleet operations gradually returned to normal.

 The US Navy analyzed acoustic data recorded by the SOSUS hydrophone network in the northern Pacific—four AFTAC sites and the Adak, Alaska SOSUS array—and found evidence of the implosion that had sunk the Russian sub.
 Naval Facility (NAVFAC) Point Sur, south of Monterey, California, isolated a sonic signature on its low-frequency array recordings of an implosion that had occurred on March 8, 1968.
 Using NavFac Point Sur's date and time of the event, NavFac Adak and the US West Coast NAVFAC were also able to isolate the acoustic event.
 With five SOSUS lines-of-bearing, Naval Intelligence was able to localize the site of the K-129 wreck to the vicinity of 40.1° N latitude and 179.9° E longitude (close to the International Date Line).